Netcracker/qubership-opensearch/opensearch-integration-tests/documentation/installation-guide/README.md

 The `secret.curator.password` parameter specifies the password of the OpenSearch Curator API user.
 It can be empty if authentication is disabled for OpenSearch Curator.

-The `secret.s3.keyId` parameter specifies the key ID for the S3 storage.
+The `secret.prometheus.user` parameter specifies the username for authentication on Prometheus/VictoriaMetrics secured endpoints.
-It can be empty if s3 is disabled for OpenSearch Curator.

-The `secret.s3.keySecret` parameter specifies the key secret for the S3 storage.
+The `secret.prometheus.password` parameter specifies the password for authentication on Prometheus/VictoriaMetrics secured endpoints.
-It can be empty if s3 is disabled for OpenSearch Curator.

 The `tls.opensearch.secretName` parameter specifies the name of the secret that contains TLS certificates for OpenSearch REST layer.
 By default, it is empty.